commit-ai/ghcp-sport-app-workshop/README.md

    - In the website's UI, navigate to the errors page at http://localhost:3000/errors
    - You will see an error displayed both on the website's UI and in the VSCode console.
    - In the Console Mark The Error and press right key in the mouse then choose the Copilot -> Explain this
-   - In the console, highlight the error, right-click, then select Copilot -> Explain this.
    - Please fix the error and refresh the page, component location: /app/(dashboard)/errors/page.tsx
    - Once you've fixed the error, enhance the component's style by selecting the form, pressing Ctrl + I on Windows or Cmd + I on MacOS, and asking Copilot to improve the style using TailwindCSS.
    - See the results.

+8. **GitHub Copilot Code Reviews**
+   GitHub Copilot can review your code and provide feedback.
+Where possible, Copilot's feedback includes suggested changes which you can apply with a couple of clicks.
+   - Open the /app/(dashboard)/errors/page.tsx file
+   - In MacOS press cmd + shift + p / in Windows press ctrl + shift + p to open the command pallette and prompt: GitHub Copilot: Review and comment
+   - GitHub Copilot will suggest code improvements, which you can choose to accept, reject, or skip to move on to the next suggestion.
+You'll also find the complete suggestions in the comments section.

+9.  **Generate Unit Tests using GitHub Copilot** Test-driven development and unit test creation aren't always prioritized by development teams.
+However, GitHub Copilot can significantly reduce the effort required for these tasks by automatically generating unit tests.
+   - Open the coaches.py file located in the /flask directory at the root of the repository.
+   - The file contains a simple Flask API route that returns a list of NBA coaches.
+   - To run the app just run ```python coaches.py``` - You can test the api by GET request to http://localhost:8080/api/coaches

-8. **Lets Create a Player info feature, Under lib folder there is a a file called player-info.ts with nba player stats, you need to build an api route and react component based on player stats using file attach option in the chat, the route already exists under /src/app/api/player-info/route.ts**
+10. **Lets Create a Player info feature, Under lib folder there is a a file called player-info.ts with nba player stats, you need to build an api route and react component based on player stats using file attach option in the chat, the route already exists under /src/app/api/player-info/route.ts**
    - In github copilot chat press the attach file and attach the player-info.ts - prompt: `Using the player-info, create a GET request to retrieve the player's id, name, team, weigh, height and position`, insert the content to /src/app/api/player-info/route.ts
    - You can test your api route with GET request: http://localhost:3000/api/player-info
    - Open /app/(dashboard)/player-info/page.tsx
    - Open the chat and prompt: `Using the player-info route (#file:route.ts ), retrieve and display a list of players along with their stats.
 Use Tailwind CSS classes and ShadCN components to present each player in a separate card, display only the name, team, weight, height and position.`
    - Open the http://localhost:3000/players-info and see the results, refactor the code if needed.

-9.  **Fix Errors with GitHub Copilot:**
-   -

-10. Add A unit test to player info feature,

-11. Add a Press conferences summarization feature using Azure OpenAI GPT-4o model, your goal is to summarize each of the press conferences that located in localhost:3000/press-conferences page.
+10. Add a Press conferences summarization feature using Azure OpenAI GPT-4o model, your goal is to summarize each of the press conferences that located in localhost:3000/press-conferences page.
    - Open /src/app/api/summarize/route.ts file
    - You have a boilerplate for POST request
      - The request need to receives a transcription from the request